Twilight4/debian-setup/README.md

 ### These are my scripts to install easily Arch Linux.

 **Warning**: This set of scripts should be used for inspiration, don't run them on your system.
 If you want to try to install everything I would advise you to use a VM if you have to.
 System needs to support EFI, in VirtualBox there's an option for it in settings.
 Change the user to the username you want to name your account, in `install_chroot.sh` in line 152 and same with hostname in line 139 instead of `arch`, unfortunatelly there's no better way to do that.
-1. `curl` and execute the script `curl -LO https://raw.githubusercontent.com/Twilight4/arch-install/master/install_sys.sh && bash install_sys.sh`
+1. `curl` and execute the script `curl -LO https://raw.githubusercontent.com/Twilight4/arch-install/master/install_sys.sh`.
+Before launching the script do `pacman -Sy` in case the script would fail and then `bash install_sys.sh`
 2. After rebooting and removing the iso, launch the script on your non-root acc `bash install_user.sh`

 ## Contents